 Chances are the answer is no, and when you start to separate your financial needs from your wants, the money saved speaks for itself.

 Of course, life is about balance, and although I may not need something, it doesn’t mean I shouldn’t enjoy it.
-This, I believe, is where perspective comes into play, when we ask ourselves if what we’re about to hand over our credit card for is worth it.
-A $14 cocktail could pay for a night’s accommodation in Vietnam, but that $100 concert ticket could be an unforgettable experience with friends – perspective is a matter of opinion, and how we spend our money rests squarely on the carrier of the wallet.
+This, I believe, is where perspective comes into play when we ask ourselves if what we’re about to hand over our credit card for is worth it.
+A $14 cocktail could pay for a night’s accommodation in Vietnam, but that $100 concert ticket could be an unforgettable experience with friends – perspective is a matter of opinion, and how we spend our money is a responsibility and decision that rests squarely on the carrier of the wallet.

 Simply put, it is easier to save money when you are not actively doing so.
 I used to save money by manually taking out dollars, walking myself over to HSBC, and depositing this money only to end up using it a week later.
 My failed saving attempts were salvaged when someone recommended setting up auto deposits to my savings account—a relatively simple solution that changed everything.